wrightmat/dnd-hyrule/docs/_ref/races/Goron.md

 ### References

-* Custom race, based very loosely on the Dwarf from PHB and Tortle.
+* Custom race, based very loosely on the Dwarf from PHB and Tortle from MotM.